fuzailpalnak/gtkit/README.md

 # GTKit - GIS Toolkit

-GTKit (GIS Toolkit) is a comprehensive library designed to streamline your GIS (Geographic Information System) data manipulation and analysis tasks.
+GTKit (GIS Toolkit) is a library designed to streamline GIS (Geographic Information System) releated tasks.
-Whether you're dealing with geometry, GeoDataFrames, images, or mathematical operations, GTKit provides a set of commonly used methods and operations to simplify your workflow.
+Whether it is geometry, GeoDataFrames, images, or mathematical operations, GTKit provides a set of commonly used methods and operations to simplify your workflow.
+This utility has been curated to include some of the regularly used methods and operations that I, frequently employ.

 ## Features